top of page

 Discounts available for Early bird payments:

-Or $150 off on full payment received before 22nd January 2024
+Or $150 off course fee, on payment received in full by January 10th 2026

 We are offering these discounts as a thank you for early registration & payment, this helps guarantee numbers early, and also allows us to complete bookings and payments to locations and tutor in advance.